Audio Masterclass website visitor Norris Turney asks, "At a mix session what's the first and last thing you should do, and what should you NOT do?"

 Another essential is to give the tracks meaningful names.
 If you didn't record the song yourself, this is vital.
 You can name a track according to its instrument, or its purpose in the song.
 Bear in mind that track names are often automatically shortened to fit into the space available, so the names will have to be meaningful even when this happens.

 Once you have your tracks organized, you can start to mix.

 Now, the last thing...
 Clearly this has to be to make multiple copies of the finished mix.
 Storage media are so fragile you can't leave it to trust that your work will survive through the coming days, weeks, months and years.

-Hard disks always fail eventually, so you need to have a copy on an optical medium.
-DVDs and CDs that have a gold reflective layer are best.
+Hard disks always fail eventually, so one way to protect your work is to have a copy on an optical medium.
 You should be looking at products such as the Delkin Archival Gold DVD-R. But don't just use one brand - make copies on other brands of media just in case.

 And what should you not do...?